jotd666/karatechamp500/README.md

 - some blows don't connect (both players same direction): check debug pic
 - when hit, player falls too fast
 - final timer countdown: should wait a bit after countdown
-- 2 player mode - 1ST - => 1ST   1ST non-cpu player with
-  number of rounds won+1
 - win a round: timer not reset
 - count how many rounds have been won... next level...
 - win a round by KO: countdown doesn't work, points not reset
 - clarify what to set to 0: start of round, start of fight, start of level
 - check/fix consistency in options
-- scored point colors vary from white to yellow...
 - refactoring: add init for states instead of testing in update functions... create first_draw functions too